chrisbobbe/jekyll-theme-prologue/README.md

 All new sections should be added as html or Markdown documents in the `_sections` folder.
 The following variables can be set with [frontmatter](https://jekyllrb.com/docs/frontmatter/):
 - `title` (required)
 - `order` (required; orders the sequence of sections on the page.
 Section 1 displays with banner.jpg)
+- `cover-photo` (optional; sets a background image for the section.
+Example: `assets/images/banner.jpg`)
+- `cover-photo-alt` (required if using a cover photo.
+Describes the photo for screen readers; e.g., "Dome of Light art installation, Kaohsiung, Taiwan")
 - `icon` (optional; see [Font Awesome](http://fontawesome.io/icons/) for icon codes)
 - `auto-header` (optional; "use-title" is default, "none" for no header, or custom header text)